omrivolk/pySphericalPolygon/README.rst

 .. code-block::

-	convert the polygon to 3D cartesian coordinates and approximate it's mean project the polygon onto a plain using gnomic projection with it's mean as the projection point project the points which needs to be checked onto the same plain use a 2D point in polygon algorithm
+	Convert the polygon to 3D cartesian coordinates and approximate it's mean Project the polygon onto a plain using gnomic projection with it's mean as the projection point Project the points which needs to be checked onto the same plain Use a 2D point in polygon algorithm

 This works becuse in gnomic projection great circles are projected as stright lines